leaf-ai/studio-go-runner/docs/metadata.md

 The json files when used within AWS implementations can be used as ingest points for hive queries using AWS Athena.

-The following Hive DDL can be used to create and popluate tables with experiment metadata:
+The following Hive DDL can be used to create and populate tables with experiment metadata:

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS `experiments`.`metadata` (